laro/Cilia/README.md

       return x * y
   }
   ```
-    - TODO Would `constfunc` be the better keyword?
 - **Function pointers**
     - Trying to maintain consistency between declarations of functions, function pointers, functors and lambdas.
     - Examples: